LedgerHQ/ledger-live/apps/ledger-live-desktop/README.md

     }
   ```

-  To get the PATH, run in your terminal
+  To get the PATH, run in your terminal:

   ```bash
   echo $PATH